About Psychodynamics

 For information about how you can help the Endowment continue leadership in mental health, contact us or make a secure online donation to the Endowment.

-Sometimes referred to as the “talking therapies,” psychodynamic therapy offers individuals a way to overcome and manage specific difficulties in their lives.
+Sometimes referred to as the “talking therapy”, psychodynamic treatment offers individuals a way to overcome and manage specific challenges in their lives.

 Similar to the classic “patient on the couch” psychoanalysis, psychodynamics is based on the premise that mental well-being is influenced by unconscious conflicts, significant childhood experiences and painful feelings that are hidden behind a variety of defense mechanisms, which affect the individual’s development and ability to adapt to new situations and relationships.
 However, in dynamic therapy, therapists and patients work in partnership face-to-face — exploring together the broad spectrum of the patient’s life; not just his or her innermost thoughts and dreams.

-Through this process of guided self-discovery, patients gain an understanding of the reasons for their thoughts, feelings and actions, and learn to deal with them in more appropriate and life-
+Through this process of guided self-discovery, patients gain an understanding of the reasons for their thoughts, feelings and actions, and learn to deal with them in more appropriate and life-enhancing ways.

 Mind-Body Connection